mtoensing/simpletoc/readme.txt

 * Designed for Gutenberg
 * Provides an unordered list
 * Simple and clean HTML
 * Styled by your theme
 * No customizations needed
 * Compatible with AMP plugins
 * SEO friendly.
 No javascript
-* Comes with English and German translations
+* Comes with English, French, Spanish and German translations

 This plugin is forked from https://github.com/pdewouters/gutentoc by pdewouters and uses code from https://github.com/shazahm1/Easy-Table-of-Contents by shazahm1